david-van/w5-football-prediction/FAQ.md

 ### Can I use W-5 for my own league/sport?

 Yes!
-W-5 is open-source (MIT License).
+W-5 is open-source (Apache 2.0 License).
 You can adapt it for:

 - Other football leagues (MLS, J-League, etc.)
 - Other sports (basketball, tennis, etc.)